rklymentiev/py-for-neuro/slides/chapter5_03_api.md

 http://api.open-notify.org/iss-pass.json?lat=52.1205&lon=11.6276&n=3
 ```

 Notes: The international space station (ISS) is an orbital outpost circling high above out heads.
 Sometimes it’s overhead, but when?
 It depends on your location.
-Given a location on Earth (latitude, longitude, and altitude) this [International Space Station Pass Times API](http://open-notify.org/Open-Notify-API/ISS-Pass-Times/) will compute the next `n` number of times that the ISS will be overhead.
+Given a location on Earth (latitude, longitude, and altitude) [International Space Station Pass Times API](http://open-notify.org/Open-Notify-API/ISS-Pass-Times/) will compute the next `n` number of times that the ISS will be overhead.

 This API has a set of **parameters** that could be added to the URL to modify the output: